This Handbook contains everything you need to know about this classic Secret Compass expedition to Chile.

 Look out for condors soaring overhead.

-Explore Santiago and sample Chilean wine.
+Explore the cultural beating heart of Santiago and sample Chilean wine.

 You need to organise your own international flights.
 We have a unique partnership with Student Universe (a specialist division of the Flight Centre Travel Group and no, you don’t have to be a student to use them).
 The dedicated Secret Compass team understands us, our destinations and uses global buying power to save you money and offer security along with a 24-hour assistance helpline.
 Fill in a free, no-obligation Flight Request Form here or call (UK) 0844 560 9799 for assistance in booking international flights.